codetit4n/rust-school/lesson-2/Readme.md

 Topic: Learn about cargo basics to start your rust journey.

-Link to the blog: https://blog.lokeshkr.com/rust-series-2
+Link to the article: https://blog.lokeshkr.com/rust-series-2

 ## Cargo commands